-Quotas to each School of Advanced Warfighting class are not assigned.
-The annual composition of the student population is similar to the following:
+Generally the annual composition of the student population is similar to the following:

-U. S. Marine Corps Officers 16
+U. S. Marine Corps Officers 18

-U. S. Navy Officers 2
+U. S. Navy Officers 0

 U. S. Army Officers 2

 U. S. Air Force Officers 2

+U. S. Coast Guard Officers 1

-International Military Officers 2
+International Military Officers 3

+•

-TOTAL 24
+TOTAL 26

-Direct all inquiries to: School of Advanced Warfighting Marine Corps University Warner Hall, 2d Deck, Office 2122 2044 South St, Quantico, VA 22134 (703) 784-6800 (703) 784-5121 www.mcu.usmc.mil/saw
+School of Advanced Warfighting Marine Corps University Warner Hall, 2d Deck, Office 2122 2044 South St, Quantico, VA 22134 (703) 784-6800 (703) 784-5121 www.mcu.usmc.mil/saw

-The Marine Corps Command and Staff College (CSC) provides graduate level education and training in order to develop critical thinkers, innovative problem solvers, and ethical leaders who will serve as commanders and staff officers in service, joint, interagency, and multinational organizations confronting complex and uncertain security environments.
+The Marine Corps Command and Staff College (CSC) provides graduate level education and training in order to develop critical thinkers, innovative problem solvers, and ethical leaders who will serve as commanders and staff officers in service, joint, interagency, intergovernmental and multinational organizations confronting complex and uncertain security environments.

 Since the goal of professional military education is to develop officers who can employ innovative thinking when confronted with changing situations, CSC provides a learning environment that encourages officers to cast a critical eye on traditional or accepted concepts.
-The primary instructional methodology is the seminar/guided discussion conducted by the Faculty Advisor Team in the conference group setting to foster a learning environment that encourages active and thoughtful participation on the part of each student.
+The primary instructional methodology is the Socratic seminar/guided discussion conducted by the Faculty Advisor Team in the conference group setting to foster a learning environment that encourages active and thoughtful participation on the part of each student.

-Scheduled study and research time (SRT) is incorporated into the regular schedule to provide the opportunity to read, write, reflect, and conduct required research during normal school hours.
+Scheduled study and research days (SRDs) are incorporated into the regular schedule to provide the opportunity to read, write, reflect, and conduct required research during normal school hours.
 SRT supplements, rather than replaces, study and research conducted after normal working hours.
 Other instructional methodologies employed include historical case studies, practical application planning and decision exercises, battlefield staff rides, presentations by faculty and guest lecturers, and tutorial sessions between students and faculty members.
 Emphasis on improving written and oral communication skills is integrated within the curriculum through a series of requirements -- oral presentations, "point papers," analytical essays, and more traditional research-based efforts - to build the ability to communicate effectively in a variety of situations, to critique and refine one's own work, and to improve speaking and writing skills.